Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 Can I store sesame balls?

 Unfortunately, sesame balls should not be stored.
 They need to be consumed on the same day they are made.
 I’ve experimented with air frying and microwaving them 24 hours later, but neither method yields satisfactory results.
-Air frying tends to make them excessively stale, while microwaving causes them to become soft, compromising their delightful crunchiness.
+Air frying tends to make them excessively stale, while microwaving causes them to become soft, compromising their crunchiness.
 When air frying sesame balls that have a filling, it can be challenging to evenly heat the filling without risking overcooking the exterior.
 As a result, the filling often remains cool in the process.

 Additionally, it’s crucial to prepare them just before cooking to avoid the glutinous rice dough from drying out.
 If it becomes dry, the exterior may crack and burst during the frying process.